How Much Does a Home Inspection Cost in 2022?CASAPLORERTrusted & Transparent

 How Long Does a Home Inspection Take?

 Usually, a home inspection can take around 2 to 4 hours.
 Depending on the size of the house, it can take a bit longer or less.
 However, the whole process of researching for a home inspector, finding one, and having the inspector come to your house, generally takes several weeks depending on their availability.
 That is why it is important to book a home inspection as soon as you sign the buying agreement so that you can get the home inspection results before your termination option period ends.
 A special home inspection can take longer depending on when lab testing results arrive.
 The results of a home inspection come in the form of a written report and photos to support it.
+Another inspection which might be very useful is infrared thermal imaging inspection.
+If the house is missing insulation in specific areas, or if there is a water leak just started or if there pests or insect colonies inside the home who have not yet ventured to the open spaces of the house, a visual inspection would most likely miss them.
+Such issues cannot be seen but they all affect the temperature of the site they are occurring at.
+Thus a thermal infrared inspection of the house very likely would reveal all these issues.

 What Happens if the Home Inspector Misses Something?